 - Document with catalog descriptions of all SPED courses

 uTrack Requirements (for first-year students)

 Universal Tracking (uTrack) is an academic monitoring system designed to help students stay on track for timely graduation.
 In order to remain on track, students must complete the minimum requirements for each tracking semester known as milestones.
-Milestones may include successful completion of specified courses and/or attainment of a minimum GPA. uTrack requirements only affect first-time, first-year, full-time, degree-seeking students entering Fall 2013.
+Milestones may include successful completion of specified courses and/or attainment of a minimum GPA. uTrack requirements only affect first-time, first-year, full-time, degree-seeking students entering Fall 2013 or later.

-Progression to the modified and comprehensive concentration requires a 2.7 cumulative GPA after a minimum of 45 semester hours of course work.
+Progression to the modified and comprehensive concentration requires a 2.75 cumulative GPA after a minimum of 30 semester hours of course work.
 A Board of Admissions will meet once each fall and spring to review applications and conduct interviews with each applicant.
-Students admitted to the program must maintain a minimum cumulative GPA of 2.7 while in the program.
+Students admitted to the program must maintain a minimum cumulative GPA of 2.75 while in the program.
 Students must earn a grade of C or better in all teacher education courses.
-Students with less than a 2.7 GPA for two consecutive semesters will be dropped from the program.
-Students who fail to meet the standards for professional conduct during the course of their fieldwork will not be retained in the major.
+Students with less than a 2.75 GPA for two consecutive semesters will be dropped from the program.
+Students who fail to meet the standards for Professional Comptencies, Attitudes, and Dispositions (ProCADs) during the course of their fieldwork will not be retained in the major.